Yoskutik/awesome_progress_bar/README.md

 replaced with amount of elapsed hours, mm - minutes, ss - seconds.
 Default is 'mm:ss'.
 - __use_thread:__ If True ProgressBar will create extra thread.
 Default is True.
+- __spinner_type:__ One of ['sb', 'db'].
+With 'sb' progress bar will print spinner consisting of 1 Braille pattern. 'db' - 2 Braille patterns.
+Default is 'sb'.
 - __use_spinner:__ If True the spinner will be shown.
 Default is True.

 ```python